ICCIT Sheridan Joint Program Migration FAQ

 At UTM, courses migrated from Sheridan to UTM will be equivalent to non-major elective courses, so yes, a majority of the courses will be available to the Institute of Communication, Culture, Information and Technology students.
 At Sheridan, CCIT students will take only CCIT courses, as per past practice.

-Will I still be able to complete the Sheridan certificate during the transition?
+Will I still be able to complete the Sheridan certificate?

 Is the Sheridan certificate optional during the transition?